vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 ...
 {% endhighlight %}

+You'll see that e.g. Buchanan and Camarillo are also listed, which was not the case before.

 #### Grouping
 To group results, AQL provides the `COLLECT` keyword.
 Note that this does grouping, but no aggregation.
 With `COLLECT` you create a new variable that will be used for the grouping.